rybakit/phive-queue/README.md

 The `MongoQueue` requires the [Mongo PECL](http://pecl.php.net/package/mongo) extension *(v1.3.0 or higher)*.

-*Note:* Before making use of the queue, it's highly recommended to create an index on a `eta` field:
+*Tip:* Before making use of the queue, it's highly recommended to create an index on a `eta` field:

 ```sh
 $ mongo my_db --eval 'db.my_coll.ensureIndex({ eta: 1 })'